HPInc/AI-Blueprints/generative-ai/agentic-audio-rag-with-langgraph/README.md

 This notebook will:

-* Extract transcripts from the sample audio / video files in `data/inputs`
+* Scan data/inputs for audio/video, normalize audio, and segment into timestamped windows
-* Chunk the transcript and build a vector store index
+* Build a true audio embedding index over segments using CLAP (audio↔text joint space)
-* Run the agentic retrieval-and-rerank workflow on a few demo queries
+* Run the agentic retrieval-and-rerank workflow, sending the top audio windows to the model to listen and answer directly
 * Show the generated answers together with the highlighted transcript segments and timestamps

 ### 🧠 Step 2: Register Model with MLflow